samshteinman/alreadyvisitedchromeextension/README.md

 #5 Select folder where extension resides

-#6 Every website that you've been to before will now have a giant header that says "BEEN HERE BEFORE"
+#6 Every website that you've been to before will now have a giant header or footer that says "BEEN HERE BEFORE"